Graduate Admission Policies

 Unclassified graduate students are not required to submit the application fee, GRE scores, or letters of recommendation.
 If an unclassified graduate student later applies, and is accepted, into a graduate program, the student may petition for acceptance of credits taken while in unclassified status, but acceptance of the petition by the graduate program is not assured.

-Undergraduate students in their final semester of coursework before being granted a baccalaureate degree may petition to take graduate coursework for credit in the status of an Unclassified Graduate Student.
+Undergraduate students with Senior standing and with a GPA of at least 2.5, before being granted a baccalaureate degree may petition to take graduate coursework for credit in the status of an Unclassified Graduate Student.
 Permission must be received from the student’s academic advisor, the graduate course instructor, and graduate program chair.
 This coursework must be in excess of the requirements for the baccalaureate degree.
 Failure of the student to obtain the baccalaureate degree at the end of the semester in which the graduate coursework is undertaken will invalidate any graduate credits from the coursework.
 Students must present evidence of successful completion of the baccalaureate degree to the Graduate Division Office.
-Submit the completed form Permission for Submission of Credit Toward an Advanced Degree for Courses Taken by an Undergraduate to the Office of the Registrar.
+Completion of graduate coursework does not guarantee future admission to a UH Hilo graduate program.
+Submit the completed form Permission to Enroll in Graduate Coursework as an Undergraduate Student to the Graduate Division.

 An applicant may apply to more than one graduate program but may enroll in only one program initially.
 Concurrent enrollment in more than one program is strongly discouraged.
 The individual programs applied for, however, will determine individually what constitutes the minimum course load, and the student (with the approval of both program chairs) may decide to attempt both programs.